 Fulani Braids With Ties

 Many women with natural hair love to accessorize their dreads and Marley braids with colorful hair ties.
 Of course, for your Fulani braids, there are no restrictions, so you can pair beads with ties if you please.
+Besides, those ties are so cheap!

 Long & Colorful Fulani Braids